 Now, the duplicate files are removed from the OneDrive folder on your computer.
 The OneDrive app will automatically detect and sync the changes right away, so the OneDrive duplicate files in the cloud are also deleted.

 In step 4, if you add the main OneDrive folder for scan, all the duplicate files in your account will be detected.
-To scan a subfolder in it, just add the subfolder.
-To look for duplicate files across multiple OneDrive subfolders, add them all.
+To only scan a specific folder in your OneDrive, just add this folder.

 Bonus tip: How to set up and sync OneDrive on Mac

 1. Download the OneDrive app and install it.
 Open it.
 Sign in with your Microsoft account.

 2. The Your OneDrive Folder interface lets you know the default location of your OneDrive folder.
 You can select a location of your choice if needed.

 3. In the Sync Your Files to This Mac interface, choose to sync all files and folders (or only selected ones).